 - Chest pain or pressure, especially during activity

 Mild symptoms of mitral valve disease can be treated with medications to reduce blood pressure, improve the heart’s ability to pump blood or to deal with infection.
-If mild, mitral stenosis can often treated with medication alone for many years.
+If mild, mitral stenosis often can be treated with medication alone.

 Surgical repair or replacement of the valve or other advanced techniques are usually necessary for more severe symptoms.
 The two main surgical treatment options are:

 - Mitral valve repair – preferred over replacement, when possible

 - Mitral valve replacement – involves removing the damaged valve and replacing it with an artificial mechanical or tissue valve